railslove/listenl8r/README.md

 listen l8r is a great way to bookmark audio files on the web.
 Start your own private podcast feed, add audio files from the web and listen to them later.

-listen l8r is a sunday side dish, served by Railslove.
+listen l8r is a small weekend project by [tmschndr](https://github.com/tmschndr), born to fix one of these little everday problems.

 Protip: Works perfectly together with [Instacast](http://vemedio.com/products/instacast) and [ByteFM](https://www.byte.fm/)'s online archive.
 So, why not become a [Friend of ByteFM](https://www.byte.fm/freunde) today?